The Multi-Locality Life

 A growing number of Europeans enjoy parallel lives, such as living in Prague and working in Paris.
 Known as “multiple habitats,” the phenomenon has piqued sociologists' interest.

+A growing number of Europeans enjoy parallel lives, such as living in Prague and working in Paris.
+Known as "multiple habitats," the phenomenon has piqued sociologists' interest.
 Living in two places at once has a cost – in time, money and energy.
 With the planet becoming a smaller and smaller global village, opting for this life style is becoming easier.
 This issue raises questions over the consequences for the city in which people live only part-time.
 If people have no fixed home, they are not included in budget calculations even if they use the infrastructure, and they will be disinclined to make a financial contribution.